invertase/react-native-firebase/docs/migrating-to-v6.md

 `@react-native-firebase/admob`

 The AdMob module has undergone a full re-write to support a new, cleaner API and regulation changes (such as GDPR).
-Please see the <Anchor href="/admob">AdMob</Anchor> documentation and update your code usage.
+Please see the [AdMob](/admob) documentation and update your code usage.

 - `RewardedVideo` has now been deprecated in favor of a new native API.
 Please see `RewardedAd` for more information.